Written by Editorial Team

 No, not always.
 If it is just a quick shower, it’s safe.
 Avoid long hot showers.

 Yes, they can.
 Especially, if it’s not cleaned well.
 Also, it can cause preterm labor.

 Yes, you can.
 Many women find this very soothing.
-However, do not let your body get over heated.
+However, do not let your body get overheated.

-Cucumbers During Pregnancy: Benefits, Risks, and Tips
+Acupressure During Pregnancy – Benefits, Risks, and Precautions

 Vaginal Examinations During Labor – Importance, Frequency and Types

 Vertigo During Pregnancy – Causes, Tips, and Treatment Options